-Whether it’s in place of a subject or an object within a sentence, the infinitive can appear as a noun.
-If we translate the sentence, then in English this noun form is the present participle.
+Whether it’s playing the part of the subject or the object within a sentence, the infinitive can appear as a noun.
+If translated into English this noun form corresponds to the present participle.

 Être ou ne pas être (To be or not to be)

-Saupoudrer de sel pour la garniture (Sprinkle salt for garnish)
+Saupoudrer du sel pour la garniture (Sprinkle salt for garnish)

-If you talk about an action that happens before another that the main verb describes, then the past infinitive is used.
+If you’re wanting to talk about an action that happens before the action that the main verb is describing, then you’ll be using the past infinitive.

 - Affecting Adjectives in Main Clause

 Here are two examples.
 Can you try placing them in their correct above category?

 Après avoir lu un roman, ils sont allés manger

 (After reading a novel, they went to eat)

 Il était malheureux de perdre la partie